Oatsinthepine/Brain-Tumor-Prediction/README.md

 ### potential future updates:
 The core functionality of the app is complete, but I have some ideas for future improvements, however I want to keep it fairly simple as my first project
 - [] I am considering to rewrite the frontend using React + TypeScript.
-- [] maybe add more features like image upload history, and user profile page?
 - [] ~~Rewrite the backend using FastAPI as I will be using FastAPI in my future project 🫠.~~